-What is the age of the children involved?
+What is the Age and Development of the Children Involved?

-How old are the young people involved in the incident and is there any age difference between those involved?
+How old are the children involved in the incident and is there any age difference between those involved?
 (In relation to sexual exploration, children under the age of 5, in particular 1-4 year olds who are learning toileting skills may show a particular interest in exploration at around this stage.
-This, however should not be overlooked if other issues arise (see following)
+This, however should not be overlooked if other issues arise (see following)).
+Any imbalance of power and control must be considered.